 As you can see, there is a wide range of neuropathy symptoms that can affect many systems at work within the body.

 Symptoms of neuropathy can be known to worsen quickly and then slow down, while some cases involve marked periods of relapse and remission.
+It's also important not to confuse neuropathy with sciatica pain.

 It’s estimated that approximately 30 percent of neuropathy cases are related to diabetes, and 30 to 40 percent are classified as idiopathic, meaning not clearly associated with a single-known cause.